 Children of all ages love homemade cherry fruit leather.
 The process for making dehydrated cherry fruit leather, or cherry fruit roll ups, is extremely easy.
 Keep in mind, this recipe can be used with any fruit in season.

-A Farm Girl in the Making is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program which is linked to Amazon.com and other affiliated sites.
-This allows for us to make a small amount of money on goods you purchase at no extra charge to you.
+A Farm Girl in the Making participates in multiple affiliate programs.
+She also participates in the Amazon Services LLC Associates Program, an affiliate advertising program linked to Amazon.com and other affiliated sites.
+This allows us to make a small amount of money on goods you purchase at no extra charge.
 For that, we thank you!

 Homemade Cherry Fruit Leather